-Controlling personnel costs is imperative to the Postal Service because these costs account for over three quarters of its operating budget.
-Labor management relations are significant to the viability of the Postal Service.
-Poor labor management relations can have a negative impact upon employee morale and productivity.
-Our work has shown that the Postal Service has had difficulty in labor management relations and we believe there are opportunities for cost savings.
+Controlling personnel costs is imperative for the Postal Service because these costs account for over three-quarters of its operating budget.
+Labor management relations are significant to the Postal Service's survival.
+Poor labor management relations can have a negative impact on employee morale and productivity.
+Our work has shown that the Postal Service has had difficulty in labor management relations, and we believe there are opportunities for cost savings.

-One of the concerns that has continued to get media, congressional, and employee attention is the Postal Service's pay for performance program, which covers 84,000 employees.
-We reviewed this program and questioned whether the Postal Service should be making payments under the program at the same time it was requesting a rate increase, considering a reduction in workforce, and projecting a net profit, which was less than the projected payout.
-Since then, we have learned that the actual payments were \$197 million at the same time the Postal Service lost \$199 million.
+One of the concerns that has continued to get media, Congressional, and employee attention is the Postal Service's pay for performance program, which covers 84,000 employees.
+We reviewed this program and questioned whether the Postal Service should be making payments under the program at the same time it was requesting a rate increase, considering a reduction in workforce, and projecting a net profit that was less than the projected payout.
+Since then, we have learned that the actual payments were \$197 million; at the same time, the Postal Service lost \$199 million.

-The Postal Service justifies the pay for performance program, stating that productivity improvements are driven by this program and are promised at the beginning of the year before knowledge of actual profit or loss is known.
-In addition, the Postal Service believes that without this program they would not have achieved their reported record productivity improvements.
+The Postal Service justifies its pay for performance program, stating that productivity improvements are driven by this program and are promised at the beginning of the year before knowledge of actual profit or loss is known.
+In addition, the Postal Service believes that without this program it would not have achieved its reported record productivity improvements.
 We are continuing to review this program to determine whether it actually enhances productivity.

-As part of their efforts to improve working conditions, the Postal Service commissioned a study on violence in the workplace.
-The study concluded that although employees believed they were at greater risk to be a victim of workplace violence than the average worker in the United States, actual results did not support this belief.
-The Postal Service has acknowledged these concerns, and continues to take actions to address these issues, such as the improvement of their threat assessment capability and ensuring that managers are accountable in this area.
-In addition, they have established a workplace environment improvement program to enhance working conditions.
+As part of its efforts to improve working conditions, the Postal Service commissioned a study on violence in the workplace.
+The study concluded that although employees believed they were at greater risk to be victims of workplace violence than the average worker in the United States, actual results did not support this belief.
+The Postal Service has acknowledged these concerns, and continues to take actions to address these issues, such as improving its threat assessment capability and ensuring that managers are accountable in this area.
+In addition, the Postal Service has established a workplace environment improvement program to enhance working conditions.

 However, we continue to receive allegations from employees who believe they have been harassed, intimidated, and subjected to violence.
-We continue to find this troublesome and believe it has a potential impact upon the financial profitability of the Postal Service because of increased grievances, Equal Employment Opportunity (EEO) complaints, work slowdowns, and morale issues.
+We continue to find this troublesome and believe it has a potential impact on the profitability of the Postal Service because of increased grievances, Equal Employment Opportunity (EEO) complaints, work slowdowns, and morale issues.

-Recently, we issued four audit reports documenting employee allegations that certain Postal Service managers at facilities in New Jersey, California, South Carolina, and Alaska have utilized intimidation, harassment, and abusive management practices.
-In one of these cases, during our interview with the manager, he played with an empty .38 caliber shell casing.
-In response to these reports, the Postal Service has taken steps at these facilities to improve the work environment by conducting climate assessments and initiating joint labormanagement meetings.
+Recently, we conducted four reviews documenting employee allegations that certain Postal Service managers in New Jersey, California, South Carolina, and Alaska have used intimidation, harassment, and abusive management practices.
+In response to these reports, the Postal Service has taken steps at these facilities to improve the work environment by conducting climate assessments and initiating joint labor-management meetings.

 The full cost of these problems to the Postal Service is difficult to assess.
-For example, the Postal Service is unable to provide the cost of processing the 126,000 grievance and arbitration cases currently pending.
-While the Postal Service has developed a new grievance tracking system, it does not track cost.
-Knowing how much these employee related problems are costing the Postal Service - and it could be in the millions of dollars - might give management more of an incentive to correct this situation.
+For example, the Postal Service is unable to provide the cost of processing the 126,000 grievance arbitration cases currently pending.
+While the Postal Service has developed a new grievance tracking system, it does not track costs.
+Knowing how much these employee-related problems are costing the Postal Service - and it could be in the millions of dollars - might give management more of an incentive to correct this situation.